flisanp/ms3-baby-food-recipes/README.md

 - **Footer**
         - The footer is displayed on all pages and features links to social media accounts (currently to the main sites for the platforms but will eventually be linked to Yum Yum's social media accounts once they exist)

 - **Home** - The landing page features a flat illustration picturing a woman feeding a baby that is sitting in her lap.
-There is also a call to action button with the text *show recipes* that leads to the page with all the recipes so that users quick and easy can find it.
+There is also a call to action button with the text *show recipes* that leads to the page with all the recipes so that users have an easy and quick way of finding it.

 - **Recipes**
     The Recipe page features a search bar at the top and below are links to the different categories that the recipes are divided into so you can filter out the category you're intrested in.
 The recipes are presented in a grid with image cards.